mariogarcia/m-templates/README.md

-== M-TEMPLATES
+## M-TEMPLATES

 This package looks for an existent template to create a new file.
-It's triggered whenever the user tries to find a non existen file.
+It's triggered whenever the user tries to find a non existen file with `C-x C-f`.
 Then the user will be prompted to allow create a new buffer with the correspondant template.

-=== Installation
+### Installation

 As it's a simple package, you can install the package with: